lobo/Sokoban/README.md

 (Javadoc or not) that are in Spanish.

-This entire project has been made by me (Daniel Lobo), Teresa C. Di Tada and Felipe Martinez and is release under the terms stated in LICENSE.
+This entire project has been made by me (Daniel Lobo), Teresa C. Di Tada and Felipe Martinez and is release under the MIT License that can be seen in LICENSE.